magento/devdocs/guides/v2.2/frontend-dev-guide/templates/template-security.md

 To check your template for XSS vulnerabilities, you can use the static test `XssPhtmlTemplateTest.php` in `dev\tests\static\testsuite\Magento\Test\Php\`.

-This static test finds all echo calls in PHTML-templates and determines if it is properly escaped or not.
+This static test finds all echo calls in PHTML-templates and determines if the output is properly escaped.

 It covers the following cases: